wallarm/product-documentation/docs/latest/admin-en/chaining-wallarm-and-other-ingress-controllers.md

     ```

     * `internal-ingress` is the name of Helm release
-    * `values.yaml` is the YAML file with Helm values created in step 3
+    * `values.yaml` is the YAML file with Helm values created in the previous step
-    * `wallarm-ingress` is the namespace where to install Helm chart
+    * `wallarm-ingress` is the namespace where to install Helm chart (it will be created)
 1. Verify that the Wallarm ingress controller is up and running:

     ```bash